 Americans aren’t the only ones with an interest in Instructional Media.
 About 4.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Instructional Media Design Majors Make?

 Salaries According to BLS

-Instructional Media majors often go into careers where salaries can range from $52,270 to $67,490 (25th to 75th percentile) for careers related to instructional media.
+Average salaries range from $52,270 to $67,490 (25th to 75th percentile) for careers related to instructional media.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.